mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 As AI agents grow in capability, ensuring they operate safely, securely, and align with your brand values is paramount.
 Uncontrolled agents can pose risks, including executing misaligned or harmful actions, such as data exfiltration, and generating inappropriate content that can impact your brand’s reputation. **Sources of risk include vague instructions, model hallucination, jailbreaks and prompt injections from adversarial users, and indirect prompt injections via tool use.**

-[Google Cloud's Vertex AI](https://cloud.google.com/vertex-ai/generative-ai/docs/overview) provides a multi-layered approach to mitigate these risks, enabling you to build powerful *and* trustworthy agents.
+[Google Cloud Vertex AI](https://cloud.google.com/vertex-ai/generative-ai/docs/overview) provides a multi-layered approach to mitigate these risks, enabling you to build powerful *and* trustworthy agents.
 It offers several mechanisms to establish strict boundaries, ensuring agents only perform actions you've explicitly allowed:

 1. **Identity and Authorization**: Control who the agent **acts as** by defining agent and user auth.
 2. **Guardrails to screen inputs and outputs:** Control your model and tool calls precisely.